burberg92/ChatGPT_Resume_Hybrid_Querying_Embeddings/README.md

 - Introduction to the concept of hybrid querying for enhanced LLM interactions.
 - Implementation of techniques for combining vectorized content with user queries.
 - Examples of how hybrid querying improves the relevance and coherence of LLM responses.

+## Optimized Model Output:

+- Explanation of advanced prompt engineering techniques for enhancing LLM output.
+- Implementation details of techniques such as Self-Refine and Chain-of-Thought.
+- Examples showcasing how these techniques improve the coherence and quality of LLM-generated content.

 License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as needed.